Discrete time crystals detected by time-translation twist: Conclusion

 As for future directions, one intriguing possibility is to explore the implementation of the time-translation twist in quantum devices.
+For example, the time-translation twist could be applicable to the DTC in quantum computers \cite{doi:10.1126/sciadv.abm7652} based on the tensor network representation in Fig.~\ref{fig:tensornetwork}.
 On a more fundamental level, it would also be valuable to further investigate the theoretical role of the time-translation twist.
 Notably, such a boundary condition can be interpreted as a time-like topological defect in spacetime.
-Recently, other forms of topological spacetime defects in Floquet systems have been studied in Refs.\ \onlinecite{10.21468/SciPostPhys.16.3.075, Kishony2025}, where the algebra of defects and Majorana-bound states have been discussed.
+Recently, other forms of topological spacetime defects in Floquet systems have been studied in Refs.\ \onlinecite{10.21468/SciPostPhys.16.3.075, Kishony2025}, where the algebra of defects and Majorana-bound states has been discussed.